takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.52.00 <br>
+    ・ The program has been substantially modified so that internal program processing can be changed to run or not run from the database file. <br>
+    ・ The settings screen can now be opened during the countdown to the reward loading. <br>
+    ・ Fixed an issue where the "Show Creative Search Tool" and "Kill Game" buttons would become unresponsive. <br>
+    ・ Fixed a problem where the Tournament List had to be redisplayed from the taskbar when it was already open when in tournament mode. <br>
+    ・ The number of seconds to red timer (meaning the time that the timer turns red when there are less than 10 seconds remaining) can now be picked up from the stage database. <br>
+    ・ The problem that the number of rounds disappears at the end of the first round in the Tournament List has been improved. <br>
+    ・ In the Tournament List, the time for "simultaneous winners (Survival) in the Final Round" was changed from the fixed time of 5 minutes to the time limit of that round, and the specification was changed to count the winner as the winner if less than one player won the tournament even if the time was exceeded. <br>
+    ・ The column widths in the Tournament List were sometimes too long, so the specifications have been changed to adjust the column widths automatically. <br>
+    ・ Fixed a problem in which downloaded temporary data remained in the competition tally mode without being deleted. <br>
+    ・ Added information about new competitions. <br>
+    ・ When downloading from the database is finished, we have streamlined the program to delete tournament information that does not match the currently set tournament aggregation mode. <br>
+    ・ A sound is now played immediately after the start of a round in rounds with a Phase system, such as "ROLL OFF" and other rounds with lap counters and "PERFECT MATCH". <br>
+    ・ Fixed an issue where the total elapsed time display for matching collapsed after one minute. <br>
+    ・ In the Tools internal file, the program has been modified to delete all files beginning with "DL_" in the bin folder to improve efficiency. <br>
+    ・ Tournament List is now hidden when returning from tournament tally mode to normal mode. <br>

   ○ 4.51.24 <br>
     ・ Fixed a problem in which when switching between PlayerList and SquadList, the sort settings of the list before switching were always inherited. <br>